Common Questions About Working With a Fee-Only Financial Advisor

 This is different from fee-based advisors, who charge a fee but can also earn commissions on products they sell.
 The distinction matters more than it sounds — it determines whose interests are truly being served when a recommendation is made.

-An AUM (assets under management) fee is a percentage of your portfolio — typically 0.75%–1.25% annually.
+An AUM (assets under management) fee is a percentage of your portfolio — often around 1% annually, though rates vary by firm and portfolio size.
 The dollar amount you pay grows every time your portfolio grows, even if the work your advisor does stays the same.

 A fiduciary is legally and ethically required to act in your best interest — not their firm's, not their broker-dealer's, and not in the interest of a product manufacturer paying them a commission.
 Registered Investment Advisors (RIAs) like Sevey Wealth are held to the fiduciary standard at all times.